 Through mindfulness, therapy sessions, and awareness, CBT trains people to build their joy and peace from the inside out.

 Overall, the outlook for people with vestibular migraine is on the rise.
-Effective treatments are being shared and more medical minds are researching this condition.
+Research is on the rise.

 Helplessness is no longer an automatic association with VM.